Geodesic Noise and Gravitational Wave Observations by Pulsar Timing Arrays: Discussion

 A natural question to ask is whether geodesic noise due to the stellar distribution is already affecting ToAs at the current level of timing resolution.
 It is well known that millisecond pulsars display intrinsic timing instabilities on long timescales \cite{Verbiest_at_al2015}.
 This noise is particularly important for low-frequency GW searches and if it is driven by geodesic noise it may be useful to study the effect in more detail.
 For example, a detailed understanding of the noise spectrum induced by this effect may help to mitigate its impact on PTA analysis.

-Another interesting question is whether the contribution from any inhomogeneity in the dark matter distribution can be dismissed as we have done in this work.
+Another interesting question is whether the contribution from any inhomogeneity in the dark matter distribution can be dismissed as was discussed in \citet{Baghram2011}.
 If the dark matter distribution has significant sub-structure on galactic scales its contribution to geodesic noise may be significant or dominant.
 Millisecond pulsar ToA observations may, therefore, lead to significant constraints on such models of dark matter.